jobrs/python-monascaclient/README.rst

       metric-statistics        List measurement statistics for the specified metric. notification-create      Create notification.
       notification-delete      Delete notification.
-      notification-list        List notifications for this tenant.
+      notification-export      Export multiple notifications to stdout or file (JSON) notification-import      Import multiple notifications from stdin or file (JSON) notification-list        List notifications for this tenant.
       notification-show        Describe the notification.
       notification-update      Update notification.